-T-1 Construction Traffic Control Plan.
+- T-1 Construction Traffic Control Plan.
 Prior to the start of construction, SDG&E shall prepare and submit a Construction Traffic Control Plan for review and/or approval to the CPUC and all agencies with jurisdiction over public roads and transportation facilities that would be directly affected by the construction activities and/or would require permits and approvals.
-Official copies of the Construction Traffic Control Plan shall be submitted to the CPUC.
+The Construction Traffic Control Plan shall include, but not be limited to: - The locations and use of flaggers, warning signs, lights, barricades, delineators, cones, arrow boards, etc. according to standard guidelines outlined in the Manual on Uniform Traffic Control Devices, the Standard Specifications for Public Works Construction, and/or the California Joint Utility Traffic Control Manual. - Additional methods to reduce temporary traffic delays to the maximum extent feasible.